 Get your day off to an inspiring start by listening to one of our uplifting keynote speakers over breakfast.
-All fired up, you can then get started on the morning session of your course for the day.

-Researcher, teacher, artist, musician, healthcare entrepreneur, and Jack-of-all-trades on robotics.
+Researcher, teacher, artist, musician, healthcare entrepreneur, and Jack-of-all-trades in robotics.
 Dr Edwin Dertien is all of these things.
 This versatility is reflected in his research and teaching at the University of Twente.
 "I’m a maker at heart."